christopher192/subway-discovery-project/README.md

 <ins>Step 5: Frontend Implementation</ins>
 <br>
 To launch the user interface, navigate to the `frontend/react` directory.
 Use `yarn install` followed by `yarn start` for setup and launch.
-Please avoid using `pip install` as it may lead to significant errors.
+Please avoid using `npm install` as it may lead to significant errors.

 ## <ins>Result</ins>
 Here is a look at the user interface for the map visualization of outlets.